tudelft3d/val3dity/README.md

     $ cmake .. -DLIBRARY=true

-There is a simple example of how to use it in `./demo_lib` with instructions to compile it.
+There is a simple example in `./demo_lib` with instructions to compile it.

 ## Unit tests